lcetinsoy/rQuery/readme.md

 'Returns a row containing all cells starting from cell A1 to the last non empty cell

 set myRowRange = rngRight(mySheet.range("A1"), 10)
-' Returns the range A1: A10
+'Returns the range A1: A10

 set myColumnRange = rngDown(mySheet.range("B1"))
 'Returns a column containing all cells starting from cells B1 to the last non empty cell